Why Men Need Estrogen

 Prolonged time to orgasm

-Testosterone is the engine of the vehicle to get things turned on.
-Estrogen is the fuel that makes the ride perform and feel good.
+Testosterone is the engine of the 🏎️ vehicle - it gets things turned on and operational.

 2. Joint and Connective Tissue Health